Puss (magazine): History and profile

-The magazine frequently employed the political satire which contained not an overt but an aesthetic critique.
+The magazine frequently employed the political satire containing a covert and aesthetic critique.
 In the third issue Puss published a photo collage made by Lars Hillersberg featuring a naked man wearing a mask of the People's Party leader Sven Wedén.
 Following its publication the issue was confiscated by the Swedish authorities, and it became a subject of criticisms by mainstream publications such as Aftonbladet and Svenska Dagbladet.
 Right-wing leader Gösta Bohman also attacked the magazine describing it as a "disgusting" publication.
 Puss folded in Autumn 1974 after producing a total of 24 issues.